Close faster with complete and accurate results.

 Revenue accounts include all manner of income for the business; this might include sales, rental income, interest income, and asset sales

 Expense accounts can include a variety of expenses or costs incurred by the business for its operations including the cost of goods sold, cost of sales, repairs, maintenance, rent, wages, utilities, bank charges, and fees

-The chart of accounts will be arranged in columns, and the number of columns may vary.
-Most chart of accounts will have at least four columns with the following headings:
+The chart of accounts is arranged in columns, and the number of columns may vary.
+Most charts of accounts will have at least four columns with the following headings:

 The numbering system in the chart of accounts typically follows a general format, which corresponds to the structure of the five basic categories.

-Sub-accounts in each category are assigned a sequential number within that category’s series of numbers:
+Sub-accounts in each category are assigned a sequential number within that category’s series of numbers, for example:

 For example, expenses in a large corporation with multiple divisions and departments might look something like 03-07-534.
 The first two digits, 03, represent a particular division.
 The second two digits, 07, represent a department.
 The last three digits, 534 represent a particular sub-account of expenses, such as utilities or rent.